The Importance Of Pre-School Teachers In The Development Of Children

 Discipline

 When a teacher does not set the rules or does not use appropriate ways to discipline children, chaos can take over the nursery.
-A good teacher creates simple rules for children to follow and uses strategies such as behaviour charts, time off, and redirection to motivate children to monitor the rules.
+A good teacher creates simple rules for children to follow and uses strategies such as behavior charts, time off, and redirection to motivate children to monitor the rules.

 What are the Advantages of joining Montessori Training